Skip to contents

 How to estimate the initial guess of the river corridor.
 It can take the following values:

-• numeric or integer: use a buffer region of the given size (in meters) around the river centerline
+• numeric or integer: use a buffer region of the given size (in meters, positive, unrestricted) around the river centerline

 • An sf::sf or sf::sfc object: use the given input geometry